-Given a rating of Challenge Level 3 (out of a maximum of 10), we consider GSA to be a beginner hiking trip that any moderately fit, motivated student can successfully complete with some prior preparation.
-Compared to similar hiking trips, we believe that GSA is similar in challenge level to both Colorado’s Rocky Mountains and New England Mountains & Coast, but easier than California Mountains & Coast or Maine’s Downeast Explorer.
+Given a rating of Challenge Level 4 (out of a maximum of 10), we consider GSA to be an intermediate hiking trip that any moderately fit, motivated student can successfully complete with some prior preparation.
+Compared to similar hiking trips, we believe that GSA is slightly more challenging than Colorado’s Rocky Mountains, but easier than Northwest Explorer.
+We consider GSA to be comparable in challenge level to our Maine’s Downeast Explorer trip.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.

-Our GSA groups will be camping every night in established campsites over the course of our trip.
-Leaders will separate students by gender into tent groups and will rotate those groups several times over the course of our trip.
+Our GSA groups will be camping every night over the course of their trip; we will spend 10 nights in established, front country campsites, and one night at a campground accessible only by boat (during our kayaking trip).
+Leaders will separate students by gender into tent groups, and will rotate those groups several times over the course of our trip.
 Students will share a tent with one or two other students.

 What does the community service portion of this trip entail?

-The specifics of our community service projects and the number of hours we volunteer might vary slightly, but we plan on working with a local land trust or community organization on a variety of tasks including seed spreading, invasive species removal, and trail maintenance.
-Students can expect 3-5 hours of community service work, usually over the course of one day.
+The specifics of our community service projects and the number of hours we volunteer varies slightly from year-to-year.
+In the past, we have worked with the Half Moon Bay State Beach park rangers on a variety of tasks, including invasive species removal, plant transplanting, etc. Students can expect to engage in three to five hours of community service work, usually over the course of one day.

-Aside from the trip cost, what are the additional expenses for this trip?
+Aside from the trip cost, what are the additional expenses for GSA?